stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/01-creating-the-entries-scene.markdown

 3. Create a segue from the guestbooks scene's view controller to the new view controller.
 To do this, control-drag from the guestbooks scene's view controller to the new view controller.
-In the dialog that appears, select *show* for the segue type.
+In the dialog that appears upon releasing your mouse button, select *show* for the segue type.
 The segue now connects the two view controllers.

 4. Click the new segue, and then enter the Attributes inspector.
 Enter *entriessegue* in the *Identifier* field, and press *return*.
 Later, you'll